 - Genesys Buying Avaya’s Call Center Biz?
-6 Big Brains Weigh in
+6 Big Brains Weigh-in

 - Avaya’s Big Bet on Breeze

-Big Brains Weigh In
+Big Brains and Influencers Weigh In

 “My guess is the endgame that splits the company into separate businesses (contact center, UC, and networking) will continue.
 I also expect that several of the interested parties that failed pre Chapter 11 will return to the table… That said, I don’t expect the asset sale/auction we saw with Nortel; because Avaya has a viable business under all that debt.
 The judge will examine various options … and unlike [CEO] Kevin Kennedy, [he] doesn’t require agreement from the debt holders.
-That’s the good news.
+That’s good news.
 The bad news is Chapter 11 is hell.
 Avaya will pay a steep price in terms of lost revenue, customers, employees, and goodwill.
 Accounts will be lost, and competitors will be stronger.
 Avaya filing Chapter 11 will dominate industry news for months (and half the stories will be about the end of telephony).
 Everyone will know Avaya is in bankruptcy.
-Fewer will know if it’s chapter 7 or 11, and still fewer will know when it’s all done and over. ”
+Fewer will know if it’s chapter 7 or 11, and still, fewer will know when it’s all done and over. ”

 “For months, speculation has been that Avaya would sell its contact center business in order to pay down debt, leading to a more sustainable capital structure going forward.
 CEO Kevin Kennedy stated that such would not, in fact, be happening….
 The contact center business has been called the ‘crown jewel’ of Avaya by many… One can imagine that Avaya contact center partners do face less uncertainty with the business staying as part of Avaya than they would have with it as a separate entity.
-Many, though certainly not all, Avaya contact center partners also offer the unified communications solutions and a single, unified Avaya is simpler for them.”
+Many, though certainly not all, Avaya contact center partners also offer unified communications solutions and a single, unified Avaya is simpler for them.”

 “I believe that Chapter 11 was the only viable solution for Avaya –no one was willing to buy the company and take on its debt, so that was a non-starter.
 Breaking up the company into piece parts, particularly selling off the contact center business, also didn’t make sense, as Avaya’s contact center solutions are so closely tied to its unified communications solutions.
 Filing Chapter 11 gives Avaya a chance to restructure while continuing to invest in R&D, which is key.
 What concerns me is that while this is the first step, the actual details of the restructuring still have to be worked out in consultation with key stakeholders and the court, which means there’s still uncertainty.
 While the Chapter 11 filing may not impact existing customers, I’m not sure how many new customers will be willing to take a chance with Avaya.
 As the Chapter 11 filing only impacts U.S. operations, I expect the company to show continued success with its networking business, which is bringing in new customers from around the globe.”